Knoxville College: Development and expansion

 In 1913, John Henry Michael, the head of the school's mechanical department, designed the "Negro Building" for the National Conservation Exposition, which was held across town at Chilhowee Park.
 The building, which is no longer standing, was constructed with the help of Knoxville College students.
 During World War I, Knoxville College students helped raise money for liberty bonds and the Red Cross.
 In the aftermath of the Riot of 1919, one of the city's worst racial episodes, the school's administration (comprising black and white members) staunchly defended the city's African American community, and praised its students' restraint.

-In 1925, Knoxville College students staged a month-long boycott of classes to protest the school's strict behavioral code, culminating in an all-night negotiating session between student leaders and the school's dean, Herbert Telford.
+J. Kelly Giffen, president of the institution from 1918 to 1936, spearheaded development of an internationally acclaimed music program with students performing at concerts across the United States; the revenues raised aided an expansion of the campus.
+In 1925, students staged a month-long boycott of classes to protest the school's strict behavioral code, culminating in an all-night negotiating session between student leaders and the school's dean, Herbert Telford.
 Telford agreed to relax some rules, and allowed the creation of a student council.
+Under Giffen, the athletic program was further developed; a football field and stadium were built in 1924, followed by a gymnasium in 1927, which allowed the introduction of varsity basketball.